wkliao/readthedocs/index.rst

   + ``darshan-util/pydarshan``: a Python package providing interfaces to Darshan log file.

+:ref:`Modularized I/O characterization using Darshan 3.x <TOC Modularization>`
-This document gives details on the design of the new modularized version of Darshan (3.x) and how new instrumentation modules may be developed within Darshan.
+gives details on the design of the new modularized version of Darshan (3.x) and how new instrumentation modules may be developed within Darshan.

 Site-specific documentation for facilities that deploy Darshan in production: